 Belgian’s Cactus and Succulent House

-Our ‘Cactus and Succulent House’ offers 5,400 square feet of cacti and succulents for everyone’s enjoyment.
+Belgian’s ‘Cactus and Succulent House’ offers 5,400 square feet of Cacti and Succulents for everyone’s enjoyment.
 This warm and peaceful greenhouse was renovated in 1993 and is open year-round!
-Along with an array of cacti is our great selection of succulents with “not-so-prickly” leaves.
-Find a perfect “statement” plant for your space, or create your own dish garden with our assortment of smaller plants!
+Wander along the stone pathways between our stunning display gardens, handpicked and planted by Belgian Nursery; some specimens are over 60 years old!
+Discover our stunning selection of Cacti in individual pots, and check out their “not-so-prickly” Succulent cousins in a wide range of sizes and varieties.
+Find a perfect “statement” plant for your sunny spaces, or create your own dish garden with our assortment of smaller pots!

 The glass structure of the Cactus and Succulent House provides sunshine all year for both plants and people.
-Come and relax in its four season warmth, admire our majestic displays, and chase those winter blues away with ease!
+Come and relax in its four-season warmth and admire our majestic displays while soaking up the sunshine!

 Our Cactus House features beautiful stone work by Schnurr Interlocking Stone.

-Click Here to Search for more specific information about individual Cacti & Succulents
+Click Here to Search for More Specific Information about Different Varieties of Cacti & Succulents

 Success with Cacti & Succulents – Care & Tips